About the Program

 - Training on specific analytical methods and tools

-- Involvement in workshops and discussion on relevant topics
+- Involvement in workshops and discussions of relevant topics

 - Attendance and presentation at select professional society meetings